Help visitors explore your content by displaying links to other related posts to your blog posts.

 For general information on adding and managing blog posts, visit Blogging with Squarespace.

-Use a Summary Block
+Use a summary block

-- In the Layout tab, customize how the block will appear.
+- In the Design tab, customize how the block will appear.
+You can choose Wall, Carousel, List or Grid, depending on how you want your related posts to display.
 If you’re using the Carousel layout, you can use the Header Text field to add a title, such as “Related Posts.”
-Otherwise, use a Text Block to add a title.
+Otherwise, use a text block to add a title.

 When you’re finished creating your blog post, click Save to save the post as a draft, or click Save & Publish to share the post immediately.
 Repeat these steps for every blog post where you want to display related post links.